 • Maintain a B or higher GPA in your Masters courses

-In addition to the benefits listed above, the TKY Challenge participants receive:
+In addition to the benefits listed elsewhere on this site, the TKY Challenge participants receive:

 • A $3,000 TKY reimbursement for tuition

 • Additional matching $5,000 grant from Jefferson County School District

 • Reimbursement for related Praxis Subject Assessment costs for those applying to Jefferson County

 Like anything in life, the more prepared for teaching you are the better.
 We know that navigating the first year of teaching is challenging on many levels.
 To ensure that our new teachers are successful and are supported during their entry into the classroom, we've created components to our program that distinguish us from other teacher recruitment organizations.
 These include: